 Whenever you’re in doubt or struggling (for example when you feel like your goals don’t work anymore and you are thinking about changing them), your word of the year will be your compass, and it’ll show you the right direction.

 For example, my word of the year for 2019 was “success”.
 I started the year with a hobby blog project and no full-time job, so my word was my direction – to build my life into a success.

-In 2019 I got an amazing job, grew my blog to a full-time income, moved to another country and happily work from home.
+In 2019 I got a fantastic job, grew my blog to a full-time income, moved to another country, and happily work from home.